 when fraud allegations will permit a party to resist enforcement of the adjudication decisions

 Special rules apply to fraud allegations in or in relation to adjudication, and to when an allegation of fraud may permit the losing party to say that the resulting decision is not enforceable.

-So to take the obvious examples, it might be a defence for a responding party to assert that the underlying contract itself, into which the adjudication clause is embedded, was induced by fraudulent misrepresentation; or similarly that a certificate relied upon by the claimant was
+So, to take the obvious examples, it might be a defence for a responding party to assert that the underlying contract itself, into which the adjudication clause is embedded, was induced by fraudulent misrepresentation, or that a certificate relied upon by the claimant was procured

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.